andres-lowrie/lang/docs/content/docs/basics/types.md

 #### Slice and dice

-You can also slice up a lists using the `:`
+You can also slice up a lists using the colon `:`

 Get everything but the first item
 ```